-Try Frank’s tips to combat your worries and rediscover a calm, confident approach to your money.
+Toronto-based CERTIFIED FINANCIAL PLANNER® professional and financial wellness expert Frank Wiginton shares these tips to combat your worries and rediscover a calm, confident approach to your money.

-- Make it a family affair: Have an open discussion with your family about your financial concerns.
-Stress can be dramatically compounded by our efforts to hide our situation from others.
+Have an open discussion with your family about your financial concerns.
+Stress can be reduced when we stop trying to hide our situation from others.
+Use the opportunity to share and learn from other family members, who have more than likely been in a similar financial situation to yours.
 You may be surprised at the support and helpfulness of the whole family once you’re all on the same page.

 Frank’s number one secret to financial success?
 “Knowing how much money you spend and where you spend it,” he says.
 “This will empower you to take control of your finances and make changes to reduce your stress.”